Native Delicacies You Must Try in Isabela Province

-This dish is a sumptuous combination of lamb lechon which is marinated in oyster sauce, lemon juice, and red wine.
+This dish is a sumptuous combination of lamb lechon, marinated in oyster sauce, lemon juice, and red wine.
 It’s also the same marinade that will be injected inside the lechon.

 A mixture of white sticky rice dumplings and coconut strips are what make up this warm dish.
-The sticky rice dumplings is served in thick coconut latik cream.
+The sticky rice dumplings are served in thick coconut latik cream.

-This is a native milk candy from Isabela which is made of corn, sugar, flour, powdered milk, and butter.
+This is a native milk candy from Isabela, made of corn, sugar, flour, powdered milk, and butter.